ENCCS/intro-machine-learning/content/04-supervised-ML-classification.rst

    :width: 512px

-We use ``dnn.summary()`` to print a concise summary of a neural network's architecture.
+We use ``dnn_model.summary()`` to print a concise summary of a neural network's architecture.
 It provides an overview of the model's layers, their output shapes, and the number of trainable parameters, helping you debug and understand the network's structure.

 .. figure:: img/4-dnn-summary.png
    :align: center